Why are Kaiten•Zshi (conveyor belt) sushi restaurants so popular in Japan?

 (originally posted on Quora.com)

-On top of the price, quality and family friendly environment (including less interaction with sushi chefs), many Kaizen•Zushi chains now offer variety of non-sushi dishes which seem to attract more and wider range of people from the young to the old.
+On top of the price, quality, and family-friendly environment (including less interaction with sushi chefs), many Kaizen•Zushi chains now offer a variety of non-sushi dishes which seem to attract more and wider range of people from the young to the old.

 Sushi•Ro's website says that they offer over 80 dishes now.
 Plus their drink menu is as good as any family restaurant and dessert menu is packed with kid's favorite like ice cream and pudding.